suyashmahar/suyash-thesis/Chapters/snapshot.typ

 @fig:snapshot-simplekv shows the performance of the KV-store against PMDK using different Snapshot configurations described in @snapshot-sys-config.
 For Snapshot, we present the results using volatile and non-volatile lists for finding modified cachelines on `msync()`.
 Overall, Snapshot shows between 1.2$times$ and 2.2$times$ performance improvement over PMDK.

 Against `msync()`, Snapshot shows a significant performance improvement, especially when compared to `msync()` with data journal enabled.
 Snapshot does this while providing an automatic crash-consistency guarantee.
-Moreover, several Snapshot optimizations, including using a separate volatile list for tracking dirty data in the memory (Section IV-C) provide considerable improvement to Snapshot's performance.
+Moreover, several Snapshot optimizations, including using a separate volatile list for tracking dirty data in the memory (@sec:snapshot-opt-backing) provide considerable improvement to Snapshot's performance.

-#figure(
+#place(top, float: true, [#figure(
   image("../Figures/Snapshot/kyoto-tx.svg", width: 90%),
   caption: [Performance comparison of commit frequency for writes in Kyoto Cabinet on Intel Optane DC-PMM.
 Average of six runs.
 Lower is better.]
-)<fig:snapshot-kyoto-tx>\
+)<fig:snapshot-kyoto-tx>~])

-#BoldParagraph[Kyoto Cabinet] @fig:snapshot-kyoto-tx shows the performance comparison between Kyoto Cabinet's built-in WAL+`msync()` based crash- consistency mechanism and Snapshot with a varying number of updates per transaction.
+#BoldParagraph[Kyoto Cabinet] @fig:snapshot-kyoto-tx shows the performance comparison between Kyoto Cabinet's built-in WAL+`msync()` based crash-consistency mechanism and Snapshot with a varying number of updates per transaction.
 Overall, Snapshot outperforms Kyoto's transaction implementation by 1.4$times$ to 8.0$times$.

 For crash consistency, Kyoto Cabinet combines WAL and `msync()`.
 For the Snapshot version, we disable Kyoto Cabinet's WAL implementation.
 This version, when compiled with Snapshot's compiler, is automatically crash-consistent.

 === CXL-Based Memory Semantic SSDs

-#figure(grid(columns: 3, row-gutter: 2mm, column-gutter: 2mm,
+#place(top, float: true, [#figure(grid(columns: 3, row-gutter: 2mm, column-gutter: 2mm,
   image("../Figures/Snapshot/linkedlist.mss.svg", width: 100%), image("../Figures/Snapshot/map.btree.mss.svg", width: 100%),
   image("../Figures/Snapshot/simplekv.mss.svg", width: 100%),
 ),

   caption: [Linked list, b-tree and KV-store on Emulated Memory Semantic SSD (@sec:mem-sem-ssd).
-Lower is better.]
+Lower is better.], )<fig:snapshot-mem-sem-results>~])
-)<fig:snapshot-mem-sem-results>\

-We evaluate Linked list, B-tree, and KV-Store on our emulated memory semantic SSD and observe that Snapshot significantly outperforms PMDK for linked list and b-tree (Figure 10).
+We evaluate Linked list, B-tree, and KV-Store on our emulated memory semantic SSD and observe that Snapshot significantly outperforms PMDK for linked list and b-tree (@fig:snapshot-mem-sem-results).
 For linked list, Snapshot outperforms PMDK by 1.7$times$, 3.2$times$, and 171.0$times$ for insert, delete, and read, respectively.
 For b-tree, Snapshot outperforms PMDK by 3.4$times$, 4.1$times$, and
 364.5$times$ for insert, delete, and read workloads, respectively.

 For the KV-Store benchmark, Snapshot outperforms PMDK by up to 10.9$times$ for all but the 'E' workload, where PMDK is 1.23$times$ faster.
 As our emulation is software-based, it does not support the `msync()` system call, so we did not evaluate Kyoto Cabinet.